Schizotypal personality disorder: Neurological

 Exposure to influenza during week 23 of gestation is associated with a higher likelihood of developing StPD.
 Poor nutrition in childhood may also contribute to the onset of StPD by altering the course of brain development.

 Numerous areas of the brain are thought to be associated with StPD.
-Higher levels of dopamine in the brain, possibly specifically the D1 receptor, might contribute to the development of StPD.
+Higher levels of dopamine in the brain, possibly specifically the dopamine D_{1} receptor, might contribute to the development of StPD.
 StPD is associated with heightened dopaminergic activity in the striatum.
 Their symptoms may also stem from higher presynaptic dopamine release.

 People with StPD may also have decreased volumes of grey or white matter in their caudate nucleus, which leads to difficulties in speech.

 People with StPD likely have a reduced volume in their temporal lobes, possibly specifically the left hemisphere.
-The reduced levels of gray matter in these areas may be linked to their negative symptoms.
+The reduced levels of grey matter in these areas may be linked to their negative symptoms.
 Reduced volume of gray or white matter in the superior temporal gyrus or the transverse temporal gyrus are thought to lead to issues with speech, memory, and hallucinations.
 Deficits in the gray matter volume of the temporal lobe and prefrontal cortex are likely associated with impairments in cognitive function, sensory processing, speech, executive function, decision-making, and emotional processing present in people with StPD.

 StPD symptoms may also be influenced by reduced internal capsule, which carries information to the cerebral cortex.
 People with StPD can also have impairments in the uncinate fasciculus, which connects parts of the limbic system.
 People with StPD have reduced levels of gray matter in their middle frontal gyrus and Brodmann area 10, although not as reduced as patients with schizophrenia, possibly preventing them from developing schizophrenia.
 Increased gyrification in gyri by the cerebellum may lead to dysconnectivity in the brain, and therefore, schizotypal symptoms.

-They may also have a hyporeactive or hyperreactive amygdala as well as hyperactive pituitary glands and putamens.
+Individuals with the disorder may also have a hyporeactive or hyperreactive amygdala, as well as hyperactive pituitary glands and putamens.

-It is also possible that lower capacities for prepulse inhibition plays a role in StPD.
-Research has suggested that people with StPD can have higher concentrations of Homovanillic acids.
+It is also possible that lower capacities for prepulse inhibition play a role in StPD.
+Research has suggested that people with StPD can have higher concentrations of homovanillic acids.
 Abnormalities in the cave of septum pellucidum may also be present.

 In people predisposed to schizophrenia spectrum disorders, the consumption of cannabis can induce the onset of StPD or other disorders with psychotic symptoms.